padiketeku/EnvMonMod/EMM-Prac-1-Intro to Earth Engine.md

 Once you click  UPLOAD, wait for few seconds and go to the `Tasks` tab to monitor the progress of the upload.
 You may see a tick mark once the upload completes.
 Go to the `Assets`tab and click the refresh icon shown below.
 This will make the data available in your assets and you can use the `Import to script` arrow to get the data into your Code Editor for use in your scripts.
-Alternatively, you can copy the path ID and bring it into the Code Editor.
+Alternatively, you can copy the asset path ID and bring this into the Code Editor.
 This option is used in the prac manual.
 These steps will be demonstrated in class.